 FTEC 044 - Physical Fitness and Ability for the FirefighterGE | 3.0 | |

-FTEC 044 - Physical Fitness and Ability for the Firefighter (3.0 units) Prerequisite: Student must be able to lift 75lbs., drag a 150 pound "drag dummy", and use a sledge hammer in completion of a physical abilities test.
-This course is designed to give in-service firefighters and interested students information about conditioning and fire department physical ability test designs and will include manipulative drills in order to be successful in passing California PAT's (Physical Abilities Tests).
-This course will provide information on the most recently developed tests in Southern California including the CPAT (Candidate Physical Abilities Test) and the Biddle (Biddle and Associate Validated Test).
-Students will learn about firefighter wellness programs, review basic nutrition and current NFPA (National Fire Protection Association) standards pertaining to firefighter health and safety.
-Students must be able to perform basic firefighter activities including climbing, using sledge hammers, dragging 150lb dummies and wearing a self contained breathing apparatus. | ||
+FTEC 044 - Physical Fitness and Ability for the Firefighter (3.0 units) (Formerly FTECH 044) Prerequisite: Student must be able to lift 75lbs., drag a 150 pound "drag dummy", and use a sledge hammer in completion of a physical abilities test.
+This course is designed to present in-service firefighters and interested students with information about conditioning and fire department physical ability test designs.
+The course includes manipulative drills needed to pass California physical abilities tests (PAT).
+This course will provide information on the most recently developed tests in Southern California, including the Candidate Physical Abilities Test (CPAT) and the Biddle Physical Ability Test (PAT).
+Students learn about firefighter wellness programs and review basic nutrition as well as current National Fire Protection Association (NFPA) standards pertaining to firefighter health and safety.
+Students must be able to perform basic firefighter activities including climbing, using sledge hammers, dragging 150-pound dummies, and wearing a self-contained breathing apparatus. | ||

 Total Semester Units: | 13.0 | |